-Call center KPIs and agent performance metrics are essential tools for assessing productivity and identifying opportunities to improve efficiency with AI and automation
+Call center KPIs and agent performance metrics are essential tools for assessing productivity and identifying opportunities to improve efficiency with AI and automation.
+For decades they’ve served as a benchmark for measuring key operational markers, like call handling time, average wait time, abandonment rate, and others.
+However, there’s a problem: they only tell part of the story.

 Call center efficiency is evaluated using a variety of Key Performance Indicators (KPIs) that measure both overall contact center performance and individual agent effectiveness.
 These metrics provide actionable insights into service quality, customer satisfaction, and operational efficiency.